-DOUGH: To prepare the dough, place the flour and sea salt in a medium mixing bowl and mix to blend.
-Add the water and oil.
+DOUGH: To prepare dough, place flour and sea salt in a medium mixing bowl and mix.
+Add water and oil.
 Mix with a spoon until cool.
 Using your hands, form a ball of dough.
-Place the dough on a lightly floured surface and knead for 2 to 3 minutes.
-Place back in the mixing bowl, cover and refrigerate for 30 minutes.
+Place dough on a lightly floured surface and knead 2 to 3 minutes.
+Place back in mixing bowl, cover, and refrigerate for 30 minutes.

-CARAMELIZED ONION: Heat the oil in a heavy skillet and sauté the onions with a pinch of sea salt until translucent and golden brown while stirring frequently.
+CARAMELIZED ONIONS: Heat oil in a heavy skillet and sauté onions with a pinch of sea salt until translucent and golden brown.
+Stirring frequently.
 Set aside.

-BOIL POTATOES: Place the potatoes in a pan with water to cover and add a pinch of salt.
+BOIL POTATOES: Place potatoes in a pan with water to cover and add a pinch of salt.
 Bring to a boil.
-Reduce the heat to medium and simmer until the potatoes are tender.
-Remove, pour into a colander and drain the water.
-Divide in half for each filling and set aside to cool.
+Reduce heat to medium and simmer until potatoes are tender.
+Remove, pour into a colander, and drain water.
+Divide in half for each type of filling.
+Set aside to cool.

-MUSHROOM FILLING: Place the maitake and shiitake in a small saucepan and cover with cold water.
+MUSHROOM FILLING: Place maitake and shiitake in a small saucepan and cover with cold water.
 Bring to a boil.
 Reduce heat and simmer for 10 minutes.
 Remove, drain, and coarsely chop.
-Heat oil in a skillet and sauté the fresh mushrooms with the soy sauce for about 2 to 3 minutes.
-Add the maitake, shiitake and garlic.
-Sauté another 3 to 5 minutes.
-Add 1 1/2 cups of the cooked potatoes and mash with a potato masher or fork.
-Add 1/2 cup caramelized onions, sauerkraut, black pepper and sea salt.
+Heat oil in a skillet and sauté fresh mushrooms with the soy sauce for about 2 to 3 minutes.
+Add the maitake, shiitake, and garlic.
+Sauté 3 to 5 minutes.
+Add 1 1/2 cups of cooked potatoes and mash with a potato masher or fork.
+Add 1/2 cup caramelized onions, sauerkraut, black pepper, and sea salt.
 Mix well.
-Remove and set filling aside.
+Set filling aside.

-POTATO FILLING: Heat the oil and sauté the onions until translucent.
+POTATO FILLING: Heat oil and sauté onions until translucent.
 Add 1 1/2 cups cooked potatoes and mash with a potato masher or fork.
-Add the remaining half of the caramelized onions, sauerkraut, salt and pepper.
-Mix to combine.
+Add remaining half of the caramelized onions, sauerkraut, salt, and pepper.
+Mix.

 ROLLING DOUGH AND FORMING PIEROGI: Divide the dough into thirds and roll out on a lightly floured surface until about 1/8-inch thick.
-Using a pastry cutter or glass, cut the dough into 3 to 3 1/2-inch circles for the wrapper.
-To form the pierogi, place 1 1/2 to 2 teaspoons of the filling in the center of each wrapper.
-Moisten the edge of half the dough with a little water, fold it over the filling, and pinch the edges together firmly.
-Repeat, alternating fillings, keeping the filled pierogi covered until all have been formed.
+Using a pastry cutter or glass, cut the dough into 3 to 3 1/2-inch circles for the pierogi shell.
+To form the pierogi, place 1 1/2 to 2 teaspoons of filling in the center of each dough circle.
+Moisten edge of half the dough with a little water, fold it over the filling, and pinch the edges together firmly.
+Repeat, alternating fillings.
+Keep the filled pierogi covered until all have been formed.

-FRYING PIEROGI: Heat 2 to 3 tablespoons oil in a heavy skillet and fry the pierogi until golden brown on each side.
-Serve with a little sauerkraut.
+FRYING PIEROGI: Heat 2 to 3 tablespoons oil in a heavy skillet and fry pierogi until golden brown on each side.
 Continue boiling and frying the pierogi until all have been cooked.